wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-joins-bots-brasil-conference-2021.md

 We had the opportunity and privilege to talk to different people at different levels in their careers and talk about our APIs and bots from different angles and perspectives.

-It's a very different experience to have an online stand at a conference, the experience of physically being at a booth and talking to many different along the day, showing them the demos is a challenge to be replicated online, but to the extent, we made new connections and made an impact!
+It was a very different experience to be in an online stand at a conference compared to the experience of physically being at a booth.
+We talked to many different people throughout the day like usual, but showing them the demos was a challenge to replicate online.
+Regardless, we formed new connections and made an impact!

 ![Vonage's logo inside of a Bots Brasil 2021 Conference layout](/content/blog/vonage-joins-bots-brasil-conference-2021/vonage-feed.png "Vonage is a sponsor at Bots Brasil 2021 Conference")

 ## Final Remarks

 It was a remarkable experience to be part of the story of the 4th edition of the Bots Brasil Conference, we even created a video in Brazilian Portuguese explaining what our Developer Relations team does here at Vonage.
 Watch it below if you're interested!

 <youtube id="RsX_rF1ntPU"></youtube>

 ## Next Steps